China's first "carbon neutrality" bonds draw tepid demand

 President Xi last year called for a "green revolution", vowing that China will reach peak carbon emissions before 2030 and achieve net zero carbon dioxide emissions by 2060.

-To meet the carbon neutrality pledge, China needs to mobilize its financial system to channel over 100 trillion yuan, or even several hundred trillion yuan into green investments, Chinese central bank advisor Ma Jun wrote in a January report.
+To meet the carbon neutrality pledge, China needs to mobilize its financial system to channel over Rmb100trn, or even several hundred trillion yuan into green investments, Chinese central bank advisor Ma Jun wrote in a January report.

 Currently, China's green finance standards, and disclosure rules don't fully match with the carbon neutrality goal, and there's inadequate incentive to support green investing, said Ma, who is also chairman of the China Green Finance Committee.